ashmkaur/Text_to_speech/README.md

+# Text to Speech
-# HI this is my first python project that is how to convert text to audio i.e a speaker robot who speaks what we write and quits by a salutation by pressing 'q'
+ Project that is how to convert text to audio i.e a speaker robot who speaks what we write and quits by a salutation by pressing 'q'